 Optional vs. mandatory

 All fields in a form are assumed required, with optional fields being tagged as so in the label.
-Although advise avoiding an excess of optional fields, if the situation arises, we recommend devoting an entire section to optional fields to avoid excessive repetition.
+An excess of optional fields should be avoided.
+If it’s necessary to have a large number of optional fields, we recommend devoting an entire section to optional fields to avoid excessive repetition.

 Free-form text inputs are the most commonly used components in forms.